jtl-scx/dev-guide/Guide/Channel-API.md

 ### Category Attributes

 Category Attributes are related to a `categoryId` inside the Category Tree.
-JTL-Wawi will display such attributes only when the Offer is part of such a Category.
+JTL-Wawi will display these attributes only when the Offer is part of a given Category.

 ### Seller Attributes